 Figure 19-1: Some examples of sprites.

-This is an example of sprites being used in a complete scene.
+Figure 19-2 shows being used in a complete scene.

 Figure 19-2: An example of a complete scene, with sprites drawn on top of a background.

 This program is the same as the Keyboard and Mouse Input program from the last chapter.
 However, in this program we will use sprites instead of plain looking squares.
-We will use a sprite of a little man instead of the white player square, and a sprite of cherries instead of the green food squares.
+We will use a sprite of a little person instead of the white player square, and a sprite of cherries instead of the green food squares.
 We also play background music and a sound effect when the player sprite eats one of the cherry sprites.

-Figure 19-3: The Sprites and Sounds game.
+Figure 19-3: An altered screenshot of the Sprites and Sounds game.

-Most of the code in this program was explained in the previous chapter, so we will only focus on the parts that add sprites and sound.
+Most of the code in this program is the same as the Collision Detection program in the previous chapter.
+We’ll focus only on the parts that add sprites and sound.

 First, let’s set the caption of the title bar to a string that describes this program on line 12.
 Pass the string 'Sprites and Sound' to the pygame.display.set_caption() function.

-The player variable will store a Rect object that keeps track of where and how big the player is.
-The player variable doesn’t contain the player’s image, just the player’s size and location.
-At the beginning of the program, the top left corner of the player will be located at (300, 100) and the player will have a height and width of 40 pixels to start.
+The player variable on line 18 will store a Rect object that keeps track of where and how big the player is.
+The player variable doesn’t contain the player’s image, only the player’s size and location.
+At the beginning of the program, the top left corner of the player is located at (300, 100) and the player will have a height and width of 40 pixels to start.